Timber Lake Playhouse

 In 1961, Timber Lake Playhouse was established as a professional, non-profit summer theatre company.
 The mission of Timber Lake Playhouse is to provide the best expression of theater arts to the regional community by presenting creative works that entertain and inspire.

 The current theatre building (erected after a fire destroyed the original wooden-frame structure in 1974) houses a 45′ wide semi-thrust revolving stage and 371 fixed seats (view a seating chart).
 The property is also home to 14 other buildings used for costumes, scenic and paint shops, food service and housing for the company.
 The unique layout of facilities allows the Playhouse to present work on a much larger scale than many summer theatre companies.
+In 2017, TLP purchased an additional 5 acres of wooded land surrounding the property including the barn structure to the south of the theatre.
+This gives TLP just under 10 acres that make up the TLP Campus.

 Since it’s first opening night on June 28, 1962, the Playhouse has presented more than 350 plays and musicals and nearly 4,000 performances.
 TLP presents a challenging combination of material each year: a mix of large-scale musicals, new plays, and contemporary classics.
 The theatre hosts annual educational workshops for children and teens in conjunction with the Magic Owl Children’s Theatre’s productions of plays and musicals for young people and their families.
-Every August, Timber Lake also hosts week-long developmental workshops of new plays and musicals as part of its commitment to the future of American theatre.

 The Resident Company